J-pop: Popularity of live performances and veteran musicians

-Rock musicians such as Mr. Children, B'z, Southern All Stars, and Glay still topped the charts in the first decade of the 21st century.
+Rock musicians such as Mr. Children, B'z, Southern All Stars, L'Arc-en-Ciel, and Glay still topped the charts in the first decade of the 21st century.
 Mr. Children's song "Sign" won the Grand Prix award at the 46th Japan Record Awards in 2004.
 When the group released their album Home in 2007, they passed 50 million albums and singles sold, making them the second-highest selling artist of all time in Japan since the origin of Oricon—just behind B'z, who held the number-one position with more than 75 million records sold until then.
 Home topped the 2007 Oricon yearly album charts.

 The sales of physical CDs declined, but audiences to see live performances increased.
 Eikichi Yazawa took part in rock festivals, and, in 2007, he became the first artist to have performed 100 concerts at the Nippon Budokan.

 Other artists, such as Namie Amuro, also continued their long-running careers with successful releases in this period.
 Her live tour, Namie Amuro Best Fiction tour 2008-2009, not only became the biggest live tour by a Japanese solo female artist—attended by 450,000 fans in Japan—but was also attended by 50,000 fans in Taiwan and Shanghai.
 While Kazumasa Oda's 2005 album Sōkana topped the Oricon weekly album charts, his 2007 single "Kokoro" reached the weekly single charts, breaking Yujiro Ishihara's record and making him the then-oldest singer to top the single charts.
 Mariya Takeuchi's greatest hits album Expressions topped the Oricon album chart in 2008, making her the oldest female singer with the longest active career to reach the number-one position.